 - Public transit is an option while serving in Denver.
 See the registration form for current cost.
 Please note that public transit is not an option for Thursday evening reflection in the mountains.
 In the past groups have rented a car on Thursday afternoon and returned it on their wait to the airport on Friday afternoon.
 Contact the Denver City Director for more information.

 - Denver International Airport (DEN) is located 26.5 miles northeast of downtown Denver and DOOR.
 Depending on your arrival time and traffic, it can take 30-60 minutes to drive from the airport to DOOR.
-Public transit is available at the airport via the Sky Ride bus from RTD until April 21, 2016.
-Starting April 22, 2016 groups can take the new train line from the airport to downtown.
+Public transit is available from the airport to downtown via the A Line train.

 - Groups stay at First Mennonite Church of Denver and sleep in Sunday School rooms, divided by gender